jhonasn/templatizator/README.md

 - [x] Add tooltip into filetree action buttons and template checkbox
 - [x] Add option to add "configurable" files, those are already existing project files from any type of text file.
     - [x] Add option into context menu to add configurable files
-    - [ ] Implement CRUD
+    - [x] Implement CRUD
-    - [ ] Implement diff
+    - [ ] ~~Implement diff~~
+    > Diff is not necessary anymore since after we save the file the template of configurable is updated too.

     > In these files we'll can put placeholders to the project templates.
-Each time when we open this configurable file the system will diff the file to fix it when changed and different from the configurable template.
-The editor will let the user to add all or select which templates that will be added to the placeholders and how each template will populate the file.
-The app must detect when the templates are already added to the file and not duplicate.
+The editor will let the user to add all or select which templates that will be added to the file placing placeholders that will be replaced when the user save the project.
+After saved the configurable will continue in the project but the content will be replaced in the "template" of configurable file, reflecting the same state of original file.
   > In that way we don't need to make a new GUI nor a implementation for every type of file (for ex.: json, xml, yml, etc).
 - [ ] Make all strigs translatable
-- [ ] Diff project filetree folder structure
+- [x] ~~Diff project filetree folder structure~~
+> Not necessary anymore since the way that templates are saved and load tree structure changed. (before the tree was saved entirely in to the program, now we just save the templates and say where they are in the tree, if the folder they are match in the tree then they are shown otherwise not)